 Inhaled liposomal amikacin must only be used with the Lamira Nebuliser System (nebuliser handset, aerosol head and controller).
 For instructions for use, see section 6.6.
 It must not be administered by any other route or using any other type of inhalation delivery system.

-ARIKAYCE liposomal is administered only using a Lamira Nebuliser System.
-Like all other nebulised treatments, the amount delivered to the lungs will depend upon patient factors.
+The amount delivered to the lungs will depend upon patient factors.
 Under recommended in vitro testing with the adult breathing pattern (500 mL tidal volume, 15 breaths per minute, and inhalation: exhalation ration of 1:1), the mean delivered dose from the mouthpiece was approximately 312 mg of amikacin (approximately 53% of label claim) with an average drug delivery rate of 22.3 mg/min assuming the nebulisation time of 14 minutes.
 The average mass median aerodynamic diameter (MMAD) of the nebulised aerosol droplets is about 4.7 µm with D10 of 2.4 µm and D90 of 9.0 µm as determined using the next generation impactor method.

 4.3 Contraindications